bitrise-io/devcenter/_articles/en/faq/organization-faq.md

 can only access the app they were invited to and can't add an app to the Organization.
 Members of a Team always have a role assigned to them (Admin, Developer or Tester).

-## Who are the "outside contributors"?
+## Who are the "contributors"?

-Outside contributors are members of an app's Team with a direct role, invited only to an app of an Organization and not to the Organization itself.
+Contributors are members of an app's Team with a direct role, invited only to an app of an Organization and not to the Organization itself. **Link to how to add it**

 ## Can I have multiple Organizations?

 One user can have as many Organizations as they like, but each Organization has to have an active Pro subscription to be able to run builds.

 ## Can I have multiple Pro subscriptions?

 Yes.
 Each account can subscribe to Pro for their personal account and for as many Organizations as needed.

 ## What if I cancel my Pro plan for an Organization?

 After the Pro plan expires, builds can't be started for apps owned by the Organization.

 ## Can I remove someone from all of my Organization's apps?

-If you are an Owner of an Organization, you can remove members and outside contributors on the Org's `People` tab, with one click.
+If you are an Owner of an Organization, you can remove members and contributors on the Org's `People` tab, with one click.
 Owners can also remove someone from a group on the `Groups` tab.
 In this case the user will be removed from all apps' team that the group is assigned to.

 ## Where can I change the avatar for my Organization?